-When you apply for U.S. citizenship, the government wants to make sure you have closer ties to the United States than to any other country.
+When you apply for naturalized U.S. citizenship, the U.S. government wants to make sure you have closer ties to the United States than to any other country.
 One of the ways it does this is through rules relating to your residence and presence in the U.S., both past and present.
-If you have are or have been absent from the United States since becoming a permanent resident (a green card holder), you need to be aware of five different citizenship rules that most people must comply with.
+If you are now or have been absent from the United States since becoming a permanent resident (a green card holder), you need to be aware of five different citizenship rules that most applicants must comply with, concerning:

 We'll discuss each of these below.
-This article does not, however, discuss any of the ways you might be exempt from some or all of these rules.)
+This article does not, however, discuss any of the ways you might be exempt from some or all of these rules.

-You can’t apply to become a U.S. citizen unless you’re a permanent resident of the United States.
+One cannot apply to become a U.S. citizen without first being a lawful permanent resident of the United States (an LPR).
 When you apply, U.S. Citizenship and Immigration Services (USCIS) will check to make sure you didn't abandon your permanent residence at some point by spending too much time outside the United States (a serious risk for LPRs).

 U.S. immigration authorities can decide you abandoned your permanent residence if you moved to another country intending to live there permanently, or if you left the United States and remained outside it for a long time (typically more than six months).
-There's no particular period of time that you can stay outside the United States and feel safe.
+There's no set period of time that you can stay outside the United States and feel safe, however.
 It's more a question of whether you intended your trip to be temporary.
-Usually any trip for six months or less won't be questioned.
+Still, any trip that lasted six months or less won't ordinarily be questioned.

 Normally the biggest hurdle will be when you actually return to the United States, and interact with an officer of Customs and Border Protection (CBP).
 The officer who greets you ask questions to examine whether you abandoned your permanent residence if you took a trip for more than six months, and you really have some explaining to do if your trip lasted more than a year.
-USCIS will look at the reason for your trip, how long you intended to be gone, and what caused you to be gone so long.
-You can also abandon your permanent residence by multiple trips, no matter how long, if you don't really spend much time in the United State at all.
+They CBP officer will look at the reason for your trip, how long you intended to be gone, and what caused you to be gone so long.
+You can also abandon your permanent residence by multiple trips, no matter how long, if you don't really spend much total time in the United States at all.

-The general rule is that you must have five years of continuous (unbroken) residence in the United States right before you apply for citizenship, and also before your oath ceremony.
+The general rule is that you must have five years of continuous (unbroken) residence in the United States right before applying for citizenship, and also before attending your oath ceremony.
 The rule changes to three years for people who are married to and living with a U.S. citizen spouse up to the time they're sworn in as U.S. citizens.

 To have continuous residence, your permanent dwelling place must have been in the United States.
 USCIS looks at the place you actually lived.
 If you lived overseas, it doesn't matter if you considered your main residence to be in the United States or if you always had plans to move back.

 USCIS will presume that you broke your continuous residence if you were gone from the United States for more than six months during the five years before applying.
 You can, in the course of applying for citizenship, convince USCIS that your absence didn't break your continuous residence.
-To do so, you'll want to show evidence that, for example, you kept your job in the United States and didn't take a job overseas when you were gone, that your family stayed in the U.S. when you were gone, that you kept a place to live in the U.S. for when you returned, and any other evidence about your ties to the United States.
+To do so, you'll want to show evidence that, for example, you kept your job in the United States and didn't take a job overseas when you were gone, that your family stayed in the U.S. when you were gone, that you kept a place to live in the U.S. for when you returned, and more about your ties to the United States.

-You must be physically present in the United States during at least half of your five or three years or required continuous residence.
-(That's a minimum of two and a half years before you apply and before you take your oath if you need to complete five years as an LPR, or one and a half years for spouses of U.S. citizens who must complete three years as an LPR.
+You must be physically present in the United States during at least half of your required years of continuous residence.
+That's a minimum of two and a half years before you apply and before you take your oath if you need to complete five years as an LPR, or one and a half years for spouses of U.S. citizens who must complete three years as an LPR.

 The days do not have to be continuous in any way.
 USCIS is just going to look at the last five (or three) years and count the number of days you spent inside the United States.
 Even if you preserved your continuous residence by not staying outside the U.S. for more than six months or a year at a time, multiple shorter trips could be a problem for the physical presence requirement.